-Features a 5mW green laser.
-Ambidextrous on/off switch.
+Features a green laser.
+Ambidextrous on and off switch.
 Fits most firearms.
 Laser is very bright and easy to see.
 Simple to adjust.
 Constant on, momentary, and strobe modes.
-Laser visibility of .5 inches at 50 feet.
-Battery (included).
-Has a 2 hour battery life.
+Included battery has a 2-hour battery life.

 The mount here is plastic, and some buyers say it either arrives broken or breaks fairly quickly.
 Reports of problems getting it to stay zeroed in.

 Constructed from aerospace-grade aluminum.
-Green laser has a day range of 100' - 300' and a night range of up to 1,000'.
+Green laser has a day range of 100 to 300 feet and a night range of up to 1,000 feet.
 Comes with a remote control, and a figure-8 hole mount.
-Easy to adjust, and holds zero well.
+Easy to adjust.
 For rifles and shotguns.
-Good brightness.
 Affordable.
 Battery included.

-Battery contact is not great (loses contact easily), and the battery compartment itself is not waterproof.
+Battery contact is not great and the battery compartment itself is not waterproof.
 Some report that either the laser or remote dies within a few weeks.

 Has a waterproof aluminum housing.
-Red dot/laser combo can be run together or separately.
+Red dot, laser combo can be run together or separately.
 Durable, with a sturdy mount.
 Easy to zero in with just your fingers.
-For use with rifles and shotguns.
 Has 6 brightness settings.
 Comes with a battery.

 Impact and recoil can shut this sight off too easily.
 Some had problems zeroing this sight in due to faulty sight adjustments.

-5mW red laser is for use with most firearms.
+Red laser is for use with most firearms.
 Decent price.
-Installs and uninstalls easily, so you can quickly move it to another firearm.
+Installs and uninstalls easily.
 Sturdy rail mount.
 Ambidextrous switch.
 Good accuracy and range.
 Modes include constant on and strobe.
-Battery (one hour life) is included.
+Battery included.
 Lightweight.

 Some found this option hard to sight in, and that it drifted too much.
 The switch can be difficult to activate quickly.

 For use with most handguns.
-Combines a 125-lumens LED light with a 5mW red laser.
+Combines a 125-lumens LED light with a red laser.
 Water resistant.
 Constructed from an impact-resistant polymer.
 Modes include laser only, light only, or both together.
-Battery included and lasts 1.5 hours in dual mode.
+Battery included.
 Lightweight.